 “This has gotta be America's team,” Harbaugh said during his Monday news conference.
 “America loves a team that beats the odds, beats the adversity, overcomes what the naysayers, critics, so-called experts think.
 That's my favorite kind of team.”

 Without Harbaugh on the sideline, No. 3 Michigan (10-0, 7-0 Big Ten) defeated No. 10 Penn State (8-2, 5-2) on Saturday, 24-15, with offensive coordinator Sherrone Moore serving as interim head coach.
 Harbaugh is allowed to attend practices and team activities but cannot be present on game days.

 Finebaum was more depressed than impressed.

 “Trying to steal signs to gain an unfair advantage, that’s not the way this country was built and that’s not what should be described as America’s team,” he said.

 “Ohio State is a much better program overall.
 It's got tremendous tradition...It's just not that big of a deal.
 They take themselves so seriously up there.”

-Before the cancellation, a judge in Ann Arbor was scheduled to hear arguments on whether to grant a temporary restraining order to lift the suspension.
-The high-stakes showdown, with Harbaugh as the headliner, already overshadowed his undefeated team’s next battle on the field — the Wolverines attempt to secure the 1,000th victory in program history, Saturday, against Maryland — and became a cause célèbre among U-M diehards.
+Approximately 27 hours before the Wolverines attempt to secure the 1,000th victory in program history Saturday, against Maryland, a judge in Ann Arbor is scheduled to hear arguments on whether to grant a temporary restraining order that would lift the conference’s multi-game suspension.
+The high-stakes showdown in court Friday, with Harbaugh as the headliner, has already overshadowed his undefeated team’s next battle on the field, and become a cause célèbre among U-M diehards.

-But what else is new during a season when the games played by a national-championship contender took a backseat to the incessant drama surrounding Harbaugh, a man banned twice from the sideline in the past three months by two different entities?
+But what else is new during a season when the games played by a national championship contender have taken a backseat to the incessant drama surrounding Harbaugh, a man who has been banned twice from the sideline in the past three months by two different entities?

-Yep, even with Harbaugh bowing down and accepting the suspension, the story is about him.
+Yep, the story is about Harbaugh.
 Seems it was always so.